oVirt/ovirt-site/source/develop/release-management/features/infra/python-sdk.md

 authors: adahms, bproffitt, michael pasternak
 ---

-# Python-sdk
+# Python-SDK (API v3)

 The oVirt Python-SDK is an automatically generated software development kit for the oVirt engine API.
 This software development kit allows you to develop Python-based applications for automating a variety of complex administrative tasks in oVirt.

+**Note:** please note that in this page examples refers to the version 3 of the API.

+**Note:** if you're looking for the version 4 of the API please refer to the [oVirt Engine API Python SDK Documentation](https://github.com/oVirt/ovirt-engine-sdk/blob/master/sdk/README.adoc).

 __TOC__